 The threat of losing your license to practice as a respiratory care practitioner can be devastating.
 You may feel confused, frustrated, or simply overwhelmed about the process suddenly laid out before you.
 If you find yourself in this position, the best thing you can do is secure legal representation as soon as possible to make sure your interests are represented from the beginning of the process straight through until the end.

 A lawyer experienced in defending the licenses of respiratory care practitioners knows the right questions to ask, the evidence you’ll need to develop and the correct procedures and timelines to follow.
 Moreover, by getting an Arizona respiratory care license defense lawyer now, you’ll have an advocate on your side who can negotiate on your behalf and guide you through the disciplinary process every step of the way—and the process can be complex.
-The legal team at Stewart Law Group can help you, contact our offices today.
+The legal team at Arizona Law Group can help you, contact our offices today.

 The Board of Respiratory Care Examiners’ Disciplinary Process